TomJamesBW/PodcastPlanner/UserGuide.md

 ### First Time Setup (5 minutes)

 1. **Open the app** in your web browser
+   - On mobile: Dismiss the warning if needed by clicking "Continue Anyway"
 2. **Set your preferences** (optional):
    - Click the **Settings** tab at the top
    - Choose your theme (Light, Dark, or System)